Understanding Asset-Based Loans vs. Merchant Cash Advances: What You Need to Know

 Choosing between an ABL and MCA depends on your business’s unique circumstances.
 If you have valuable assets and stable or positive cash flow, ABL may provide lower interest rates and longer repayment terms.
 On the other hand, if you are an asset-light business, need quick access to cash and have consistent or growing revenues, an MCA might be the better choice.

 At Boundless, we work with over 100 lenders across the United States and Canada.
 Our platform not only accurately matches you with the right lender(s) based on your unique business needs but also provides transparency on all available options.
-Our team is here to help you understand which funding solution is best for your business.
-Simply create one profile, and we’ll handle the rest.

 Share this post